Prime Minister heads to Nato summit as Trump declares Israel-Iran ceasefire

 He added a “final decision” on ending military operations would be made later.

-Israeli airstrikes targeted Tehran before the 4am deadline, while Israel reported three waves of missiles from Iran overnight with the Magen David Adom rescue services saying the barrage had killed three people and injured eight others.
+Israeli airstrikes targeted Tehran before the 4am deadline, while Israel reported three waves of missiles from Iran overnight emergency services saying the barrage had killed four people in Beersheba in the south of the country.

 The Israeli UN mission said it had no comment on the president’s post.